Belarus–Latvia relations: Rifts in relations

 Political conflicts began after Alexander Lukashenko came to power in 1994, when Latvian politicians expressed concern over his statements about rapprochement with Russia.
 In May 2001, Latvian Defense Minister Ģirts Valdis Kristovskis said in a radio interview that "Our probable enemy is objectively in the east" and that "Europe objectively believes that there is the last totalitarian regime in Europe".
-After a protest by the Belarusian Foreign Ministry declared a protest, Prime Minister Andris Berzins condemned the minister's statement.
+After the Belarusian Foreign Ministry declared a protest, Prime Minister Andris Berzins condemned the minister's statement.

 The year 2004 saw a sharp deterioration in Latvian-Belarusian relations, set by President Vaira Vike-Freiberga, whose government encouraged personal efforts by U.S. Senator John McCain to restore democracy in Belarus.
 The Open Belarus organization was founded in Latvia during this time, calling on future Latvian MEPs to prioritize observance of freedom of speech in Belarus.
 In 2011, Latvia condemned the conviction of opposition leader Ales Bialiatski, calling on Belarus to ensure the observance of human rights and the holding of democratic elections, as well as to release political prisoners.
 Despite this action, the European Council on Foreign Relations in its 2013 report classified Latvia as a "sloth" among the nations of the European Union in calling for a more democratic Belarusian government.
-In 2012, the Belarusian government expressed indignation at the open ing of the Monument to the Defenders of Bauska honoring the Latvian Legion of the Waffen-SS.
+In 2012, the Belarusian government expressed indignation at the opening of the Monument to the Defenders of Bauska honoring the Latvian Legion of the Waffen-SS.
 The Foreign Ministry of Belarus called the erection of the monument a "clear desecration of the memory of the fallen", citing the fact that members of the legion were involved in the killings of Red Army personnel, Belarusian partisans and civilians.
 The following year, it included a chapter on Latvia in a government report entitled "Violations of human rights in certain countries of the world in 2012".